 Elgin Street Summer Intensive

-How MFA Students Build Community through Art
+How MFA Students Build Community Through Art

 For two weeks, University of Houston’s Elgin Street Studios Galleries 1 + 2 hosts an exhibit of student work unlike any other.
-This exhibit is the culmination of a program in the MFA for Fine Arts students called the Elgin Street Summer Intensive (EES).
-What’s unique about this intensive is that it was not only founded by two MFA students, but it remains entirely student driven.
+This exhibit is the culmination of a program in the MFA for Fine Arts students called the Elgin Street Summer Intensive (ESS).
+What’s unique about this intensive is that it was not only founded by two MFA students, but it also remains entirely student driven.

 ESS is the brainchild of alumni Liz Gates (’19, MFA ’22) and Doug Welsh (MFA ’22).
 Gates and Welsh came up with the idea in 2020 when they were MFA students dreading a summer without classes.
 As they were commiserating over the dearth of artist residencies, Welsh remembers that they asked, “Why not make this experience ourselves?”